zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

   end
 ```

 `params` is assigned in the `Sinatra::Base#call!` method: `@params = indifferent_params(@request.params)`.
-We've seen `call!` is run when a request comes in and our app is initialized. `@request` is an instance of Sinatra::Request and is also an attr_accessor on Sinatra::Base. `@request.params` just returns an hash of parameters passed in by the request.
+We've seen `call!` is run when a request comes in and our app is initialized. `@request` is an instance of Sinatra::Request and is also an attr_accessor on Sinatra::Base. `@request.params` just returns a hash of parameters passed in by the request.
 For example in the request to `http://127.0.0.1:4567/?a[name]=1&b=2` the request.params is `{"a"=>{"name"=>"1"}, "b"=>"2"}`.
 In `indifferent_params` an `indifferent_hash` is called and returns a hash that will automatically convert symbol key to string key when accessing it.
 We merge the params to that hash so we can access the top level params with both symbol key and string key.
 Next params is looped and convert the nested params using `indifferent_params`.

 ```ruby
   # Enable string or symbol key access to the nested params hash.